Illinois I-55 Semi-Crashes Blamed on “Bad Driving” Rather than Construction

 After a semi-truck crash, victims and families of victims should absolutely contact an expert truck crash attorney.
 Negotiations with commercial carrier insurance is quite different than negotiating with the insurance company of a passenger vehicle.
 Fact is, if you have suffered injuries or lost a loved one, consulting an attorney is always the smart move.
 In the days and weeks following a serious crash, there are too many unknown factors to negotiate on your own.
 As an injured party, you want an expert to be certain critical aspects occur in the investigations such as securing necessary evidence, collecting medical records and looking out for your future medical expenses.
 Those are your beginning concerns, but there are many possibilities such as lost wages, future medical and potential permanency issues.

-At The Cagle Law Firm, we provide free, confidential consultations seven days a week.
+At The Cagle Law Firm, our St Louis personal injury attorneys will provide free, confidential consultations seven days a week.

 Bell, K and Benchaabane, N. Sisters from Staunton killed in I-55 crash when truck plows into traffic.
 St. Louis Post-Dispatch 11/23/17